harry-finch/Sonoff/README.md

 I found the original program through this great video by Eric Peronnin: https://www.youtube.com/watch?v=y9pcBowAaXw

-Here are the improvements I have made:
+Here are the improvements I have made to the code:
 - Cleaner and simpler HTML
 - Only one button on the page